 Instructions

-3. Place plastic wrap over each steak and use the rough side of a meat mallet to pound them down to about 1/2-inch thickness.
-Even though cube steak is already tenderized, this step really improves the texture.
+- Place a piece of plastic wrap over each steak and gently pound it to about ½ inch thickness using the textured side of a meat mallet.
+Even though cube steak is pre-tenderized, this step gives the best texture.

-4. Pat the steaks completely dry, then coat both sides with the seasoning mix.
-Lightly dust with flour and shake off any excess.
+- Pat each piece dry, coat both sides with the seasoning mix, and dust lightly with flour.
+Shake off any excess.

-10. Pour in the prepared gravy mixture and use the spatula to scrape the bottom and sides of the pan again.
-Let it come to a boil, then lower the heat to a gentle simmer.
+- Pour in the gravy mixture and stir well, again scraping the bottom to bring up all that flavor.
+Let it come to a gentle boil, then lower to a simmer.

 Nutrition Information